Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 7. How can state-selected IBH Model practices participate in the IBH Model Medicare Payment Approach?

 To be eligible to participate, all IBH Model Practice Participants must serve Medicaid beneficiaries and participate in their state’s Medicaid program.
-These practices will also have the option to apply to participate in the IBH Model Medicare Payment Approach and provide IBH Model services to Medicare and dually eligible beneficiaries through a Request for Application (RFA).
+These practices will also have the option to apply to participate in the IBH Model Medicare Payment Approach and provide IBH Model services to Medicare beneficiaries and people with Medicare and Medicaid (i.e., dually eligible individuals) through a CMS RFA, which will be released during the Pre-Implementation Period.

 8. How does the IBH Model interact with crisis providers?